 International arrivals into Kota Kinabalu.
 Night in Kota Kinabalu.

 We will set off early this morning to make the most of our morning visit to the Rafflesia Reserve in the Crocker Mountain Range.
 This site, which is set at a lower altitude than Mount Kinabalu, gives us the chance to see several birds which are rarely recorded elsewhere.
 Our main targets in area are the localised Bornean Bulbul, Bornean Leafbird, Bornean Barbet and Mountain Barbet.
-Mountain Serpent Eagle, Red-breasted and Crimson-headed Partridges, Whitehead’s Broadbill, Pygmy Ibon, Streaky-breasted and Whitehead’s Spiderhunters, Bornean Treepie, Blyth's Hawk Eagle and the unique Fruithunter are all possible.
+There are many more besides though and Kinabalu Serpent Eagle, Whitehead’s Broadbill, Pygmy Heleia, Bornean and Whitehead’s Spiderhunters, Bornean Treepie, Blyth's Hawk Eagle, Long-tailed Broadbill, and the unique Fruithunter are all possible.
 We will then transfer to the Kinabalu National Park for a five-night stay on the slopes of the magnificent Mount Kinabalu.

 At 4101 metres, Mount Kinabalu is the highest peak between the Himalaya and Papua New Guinea.
 The slopes of this mountain are still cloaked in lush, montane forest, containing a huge diversity of plants, insects, mammals, amphibians, and most importantly for us - birds, many of which are endemic to the highlands of Borneo.